skatiruas/instagram-direct-messages-previewer/README.md

-# Instagram Inbox Previewer
+# Instagram Direct Messages Previewer

-This project creates a Chrome extension that intercepts Instagram inbox responses to preview them without marking them as read.
+This project creates a Chrome extension that intercepts Instagram direct messages responses to preview them without marking them as read.

-It explores the combination of `Typescript`, `React` and `Chrome Extensions`.
+It explores the combination of `Typescript`, `React` and `Chrome Extensions` while reverse engineering Instagram's web requests and WebSocket communication.